yashkothari92/codewithme/Leetcode/README.md

 	so that we only ever store the flattened list (data) in our class instance.
 Since there can be multiple layers of nesting, we should make flatten a recursive function.
 	With flatten, we should iterate through the given list and if the current element (el) is an integer we should push its contained value onto queue, otherwise we should recursively call flatten on the nested list contained in el.
 	Once our queue is successfully flattened, next() should be as easy as removing and returning the lead element of data.
 When queue becomes empty, then hasNext() can return false.

+#509.
+Fibonacci Number    (Easy)

+	The Fibonacci numbers, commonly denoted F(n) form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
+That is, F(0) = 0, F(1) = 1
+	F(n) = F(n - 1) + F(n - 2), for n > 1.

+	Given n, calculate F(n).
+	Input: n = 2
+	Output: 1

+	Input: n = 3
+	Output: 2

+	Input: n = 4
+	Output: 3

+	@ standard recursive brute-force solution
+	standard memoized solution
+	iterative approach (with rolling previous pointers technique)

 #622	Design Circular Queue (Medium)